Find out why dogs smell, discover the best ways to make your Lab smell sweet again, and how to get rid of dog smell from your home.

 These oils in your dog’s fur are part of the source of his distinctive doggy smell.

 And they can smell particularly strong when your dog is damp and drying off after a swim.

-The worst of the smell will disappear once he is completely dry, so towelling him thoroughly after a swim will help.
+The worst of the smell will disappear once he is completely dry.
+Towelling him thoroughly after a swim will help.

-However, this ‘wet dog smell’ is part of being a Labrador and not something that can be avoided altogether.
+However, this ‘wet dog smell’ is part of being a Labrador and not something that you can avoid altogether.